 - Make sure both are on.
 The Mini will transmit from your camera to your Flex-connected flash and fire wirelessly every time you fire the shutter!

 In this configuration, the flash thinks it’s attached physically to your camera, and will fire accordingly.
 You can adjust the power of the flash by changing the Flash Exposure Compensation on your camera.

 The above configuration works well if you’re using just one or two small flashes off-camera.
 All your remote flashes will fire as part of one “group”, so you won’t be able to do things like adjust one light so it’s not as bright as the other (also called ratio lighting).

 The neat thing about these radios is how they can be used in real-world shoots.
 For solo shooters, this means that you have to mess around with your lights and settings a lot less.
 Portrait shooters, for example, can now change lighting levels from their camera, which means they can spend more time working with the subject and less with their lights.

 Sports shooters have similar advantages.
 Photographers shooting indoor basketball, for example, have long been clamping flashes to various places to get better coverage of light in relatively dark stadiums.
 With infrared-based systems (like Nikon’s CLS), flash firing isn’t always reliable.
-Stick this PocketWizard combo into the spot, however, and you have a much more reliable triggering mechanism with the kind of automation you’re used to with CLS, i-TTL or E-TTL.
+Stick this Pocket Wizard combo into the spot, however, and you have a much more reliable triggering mechanism with the kind of automation you’re used to with CLS, i-TTL or E-TTL.

-In short, the ControlTL system brings down yet another barrier for photographers, so get your triggers, cameras and flashes and go out and shoot!Tags: Canon 5D Mark IV, Nikon Last modified: February 4, 2019
+In short, the ControlTL system tears down another barrier for photographers, so get your triggers, cameras, and flashes and go out and shoot!Tags: Canon 5D Mark IV, Nikon Last modified: February 4, 2019